-The Everett Innovation Expo (a merger of the Celebration of Innovation and STEM Expo) grew out of a realization that many kinds of learning experiences, both in and beyond the classroom, contribute significantly to the education of students.
-The Innovation Expo provides a valuable opportunity for young people to be creative, develop scientific understanding through research or hands-on learning, and build 21st Century skills.
-The goal of having an elementary competition at the Innovation Expo is to help students become more proficient in their scientific questioning, problem solving and communication skills, so that in later grades, students are adept at generating ideas and solving highly challenging problems with original experimentation.
+The Innovation Expo grew out of a realization that many kinds of learning experiences, both in and beyond the classroom, contribute significantly to the education of students.
+The Innovation Expo provides a valuable opportunity for young people to be creative, develop scientific understanding through research or hands-on learning, and build 21st Century Skills.
+The goal of having an elementary STEM competition at the Innovation Expo is to help students become more proficient in their scientific questioning, problem solving and communication skills, so that in later grades, students are adept at generating ideas and solving highly challenging problems with original experimentation.
 In addition to the elementary STEM competition, the Innovation Expo will showcase the progression of PreK-12 STEM and Innovative learning in Everett Public Schools and spotlight STEM careers through interactive hands-on exhibits by Everett students and members of the STEM community.